microsoft/hi-ml/docs/source/dsa.md

 # Digital Slide Archive

-The [Digital Slide Archive][1] (DSA) is "A containerized web-based platform for the analysis, visualization, management and annotation of whole-slide digital pathology imaging data".
+The [Digital Slide Archive][1] (DSA) is "a containerized web-based platform for the analysis, visualization, management and annotation of whole-slide digital pathology imaging data".
 It is an open-source project based on [Kitware][11]'s data management platform [Girder][10].